itornaza/sdc-kidnapped-vehicle/README.md

 The particles final weight is calculated as the product of each observations Multivariant-Gaussian probability.

-The weights are updated for each particle landmark observation using the following equation:
+The weights are updated for each particle using the following equation:

 ![alt text][image5]